CPT-Jack-A-Castle/Snoopy-Snake/README.md

 ## HOW TO PLAY
-A simple fun based spyware to get all the file detiails from target computer!!
+A simple fun based spyware to get all the file details from target computer!!
-Just nail a bit and enjoy! :smile
+Just nail a bit and enjoy!

 Make sure Python3 is installed on your system
 ```